bitfireAT/dav4jvm/README.md

 > - `at.bitfire.dav4jvm.okhttp` (the current one, using OkHttp, JVM only)
 > - `at.bitfire.dav4jvm.ktor` (new package, uses ktor, supports Kotlin Multiplatform)
 >
-> There's some common code shared between both packages, **and we cannot guarantee** that all of it is excluded from cross-dependencies (generic code using ktor-specific functions).
+> There's some common code shared between both packages.
+This code may contain references to ktor, so do not exclude the dependency, even if you are only using okhttp.
-> The usages are most likely indicated in the kdoc, but something might be missing.
->
-> Take this into consideration if you are going to exclude the ktor dependency on your project.

 ## Installation